vmstio/vmstio/docus/content/rules/trends.md

 Generally speaking, trends are only removed if they are deemed inappropriate for the context of our instance.

 Some publishers are specifically prohibited from trending.
-Those are available upon request.
+A list of prohibited publishers is available upon request.